zevaverbach/kindchess/README.md

 # Purpose
-I want to build a chess application from scratch.
-It will be an API-first monolith that supports playing via

-1) web browser
-2) command line/TUI
-3) messaging
+A chess server built from scratch (except the board itself).
+It supports playing via web browser, and later it will be playable via command line/TUI or messaging.

-I'm interested in this because a) I like chess and b) I want to learn more about system design.
+I'm interested in this because a) I like chess and b) I want to learn more about system design and related topics.

 # Requirements

 ## Production
 - a Redis server
-- sqlite3
+- a Postgres instance
 - Python 3.11
-- ./requirements.txt
+- `./requirements.txt`

-## Development (requirements-dev.txt)
+## Development

-Everything from above plus
-  - pylint
-  - ipython
-  - pytest
-  - pyperclip
-  - python-lsp-server[all]
+- all of the above, substituting `requirements-dev.txt` for `requirements.txt`.
 - `websocat` or another websocket client (`> brew install websocat`)
   - for testing: `> websocat localhost:8001`

 ## Environment Variables
 - DB_USER